LanKuDot/game_modules/README.md

 ## Circular Scrolling List
 - Use finite list boxes to display infinte number of list contents.
 - It's all about math!
+- Can be placed at anywhere and scaled to any size in the scene.
 - **Features**
     - Vertical and Horizontal scrolling
     - Circular scrolling
     - Three moving mode
         1. Free moving